alex-carvalho-data-terraformation/airflow-spark-infra/README.md

 #### 1.1. build

 The build part trigger the construction of objects that consume a lot of time, like the `docker images`.
-It also create objects that are desired to persist between executions, like `docker volumes`.
+It also creates objects that are desired to persist between executions, like `docker volumes`.

 [build instructions](BUILD.md)

 #### 1.2. execution

-It's intended to be very fast, less then 3 min.
+It's intended to be very fast, less than 3 min.
 Here are created and `docker containers` and `docker networks` and destroyed after use.

 [execution instructions](EXEC.md)